NeLy-EPFL/flygym/doc/source/installation.rst

    pip install -e ."[mujoco]"

 Note that the ``-e`` causes the package to be installed in editable mode.
 This means that you can modify the source code and the changes will be reflected in the installed package.
-This is useful if you want to modify modify the FlyGym package itself in your work — in which case we ask you to consider sharing your developments with us via a pull request to make it available to the community.
+This is useful if you want to modify modify the FlyGym package itself in your work — in which case we ask you to consider sharing your developments with us via a pull request (PR) to make it available to the community.
 Please refer to `the contribution guide <https://neuromechfly.org/contributing.html>`_ for more information.

-Finally, developers should also intstall the ``dev`` dependencies for testing and documentation:
+Finally, developers should also install the ``dev`` dependencies for testing and documentation:

 .. code-block:: bash